Assertrex/Bronycenter/README.md

 a document root (by doing a rewrite).
 This will prevent access to the files that shouldn't be accessable from the outside.

-If you don't use Apache or you don't want to use .htaccess files, then I will write something here someday in the future, as I have Nginx on a main server.
+If you use Nginx or you don't want to use .htaccess files in Apache, then remove them and point your document root to the **public/** directory.

 ### Database
 Database schema is exported to a **dbschema.sql** file.
 Create a database and